 The HHS Department has received complaints related to attorneys.
 For instance, the OCR conducted an investigation of a pharmacy chain’s law firm that was believed to have passed on protected health data to another party improperly (i.e. without the consent of the applicable patient of the pharmacy chain), as discussed within the American Bar Association’s Law Technology Today.

 Attorneys must be compliant with HIPAA rules.
 Plus, they have to be certain that their subcontractors are following the guidelines as well.
-Because of the need to be conscientious about subcontractors, an attorney should make sure that HIPAA compliance is maintained throughout her ecosystem, extending to such disparate partners as cloud hosting services and expert witnesses.
+Because of the need to be conscientious about subcontractors, an attorney should make sure that HIPAA compliance is maintained throughout her ecosystem, extending to such disparate partners as cloud hosting services (they’ll need a HIPAA compliant server) and expert witnesses.

 Three Categories of HIPAA Safeguards